jasonreed7/shsat-admin-backend-fastapi/README.md

 ## Install dependencies
 `pipenv install`

+## Install pre-commit
+pre-commit runs some checks whenever you commit your code to fix formatting and check style.

+`pre-commit install`

 ## Create the database
 Only needs to be done once.
 In pgadmin, create a database called `shsat` and then copy and run everything from `db_schema/schema.sql` on the new database.